 There are many more topics relating to PGP and encryption.
 These are very thoroughly covered in the FAQ and the PGP user's manual.
 None of these topics are addressed here.
 These include:

 The use and even possession of encryption software is restricted in some nations.
 In the United States, Congress occasionally debates two extremely opposite positions:

 In the U.†K., a bill was debated that would implement the latter.
 The final legislation there imposes criminal penalties for refusing to provide a private key to the police when requested.

 Bert-Jaap Koops of the Netherlands (which is more permissive than the United States with respect to exporting encryption software and only slightly less permissive with respect to its use) maintains Crypto Law Survey, an excellent, up-to-date, world-wide survey of national and international laws and regulations on this subject.
 Koops updates this survey frequently because national and international regulations are in constant flux attempting to keep up with both technical developments and the borderless reality of the Internet.
-Simone van der Hof has done research on the legal status of digital signatures around the world.

 The term Pretty Good Privacy and its acronym PGP are registered trademarks of the PGP Corporation.
 The generic term is OpenPGP.
 If I use the term PGP in a context where it is not clear whether I mean the specific PGP product of the PGP Corporation or OpenPGP generically, please assume I mean the latter.
 However, please recognize that these Web pages are based on no implementation of the OpenPGP concept except various versions of the specific PGP product.
 Also, much of what can be said about OpenPGP applies equally to the PGP product.